Classification of the lunar surface pattern by AI architectures: Does AI see a rabbit in the Moon?: Method

 \subsection{Preparation for lunar images}

-In this work, the lunar image from NASA Solar System Exploration was used as a raw image (\url{https://solarsystem.nasa.gov/resources/2460/lunar-near-side/?category=moons_earths-moon}).
-This image has 1936$\times$1881 pixels in size.
-The black background was removed by ImageJ (Schneider et al., 2012) (Fig. \ref{image}).
-The AI architectures considered in this work are programmed to accept input images with 224$\times$224 pixels in size.
-To preserve the aspect of the Moon, using OpenCV (Bradski, 2000), the image was cropped to 1881$\times$1881 pixels from its center (i.e., side margins were cut).
-The side margins do not contain the Moon.
-Thus this cropping did not change the shape of the Moon.
-This cropped image shows the circular shape of the Moon itself.
-When it was input to the AI architectures, classification results were strongly affected by this circular shape (i.e., AI tends to classify the Moon as circular objects).
-The purpose of this work is to classify the pattern of the lunar maria rather than the circular edge of the Moon.
-Thus, to extract the pattern of the lunar maria, the image was changed to grayscale and then binarized, which makes only the area of the maria black.
-For binarization, the threshold can be a crucial factor because it determines which area is extracted as lunar maria.
-Here, two thresholds at 70 and 90 were tested.
-Pixels with less than these thresholds were changed to 0 (black), and others had 255 (white).
-Binarized images are shown in Fig. \ref{image}.
-In the case of threshold = 90, a large area was extracted as the lunar maria compared with 70 of the threshold.
-One caveat is that the binarized images have the same value (every pixel value is zero) inside the maria.
-However, as for this work, the contrast inside the maria is not an essential factor because the pattern rather than the texture of the maria is focused.
+In this work, a lunar image from NASA Solar System Exploration was used as the raw image (\url{https://solarsystem.nasa.gov/system/downloadable_items/3094_lro_nearside.jpg}).
+This image has dimensions of 1936$\times$1881 pixels.
+The black background was removed using ImageJ (Schneider et al. 2012) (Fig. \ref{image}).
+The AI architectures considered in this work are configured to accept input images of 224$\times$224 pixels.
+To preserve the aspect ratio of the Moon, the image was cropped from its center to 1881$\times$1881 pixels using OpenCV (Bradski, 2000), removing side margins that do not contain the Moon.
+This cropping did not alter the Moon's shape and resulted in an image showing the circular shape of the Moon itself.
+When this image was input to the AI architectures, classification results were strongly affected by its circular shape (i.e., the AI tended to classify the Moon as a circular object).
+The purpose of this work, however, is to classify the pattern of the lunar maria rather than the circular edge of the Moon.
+To isolate the lunar maria pattern, the image was converted to grayscale and then binarized, leaving only the maria areas in black.
+Binarization thresholding is a crucial factor as it determines the area extracted as lunar maria.
+Here, two threshold values, 70 and 90, were tested.
+Pixels with values below these thresholds were changed to 0 (black), while others were set to 255 (white).
+The binarized images are shown in Fig. \ref{image}.
+For threshold = 90, a larger area was extracted as lunar maria compared with a threshold of 70.
+It is important to note that the binarized images have a uniform pixel value (0) inside the maria regions.
+However, contrast within the maria is not essential for this work, as the study focuses on the pattern rather than the texture of the maria.
 Finally, the binarized images were resized to 224$\times$224 pixels.